0e0x/twitch.y/README.md

-# twitch.y
+# twitch.y 👾
-a bot that sends tons of followers to a specific user on twitch
+the best way to own a token generator that generates atleast 5 tokens every 6 minutes.

+## this is not recommended
+this is only if you do not have any other methods to generate tokens.